NFL Week 18 odds, lines, spreads, predictions: Picks from 10,000 computer simulations

-Week 18 NFL odds, lines, best bets, predictions: Computer model backing Packers and Jaguars
+Week 18 NFL odds, lines, best bets, predictions: Computer model backing Packers and Titans

 SportsLine's advanced model has simulated every game 10,000 times and locked in its NFL best bets today